 Aim to arrive work 15 minutes earlier and you will soon thank yourself for keeping this habit when you can still arrive on time after driving through a congested road.

 On the other hand, leaving work on time is very often associated with the inability to complete allocated work on time.
-The mentality of staying over time to be noticed as a hard worker is out of date.
+The mentality of staying overtime to be noticed as a hard worker is out of date.

-Don’t fall into the game of working over time just to please your boss.
+Don’t fall into the game of working overtime just to please your boss.
 You will be much better off in the long run showing that you can work smart rather than hard.

 If you have another 5+ colleagues doing the same role as you, take initiative on extra responsibilities.
 This doesn’t have to be a huge responsibility boost – it can be as simple as summarizing everyone’s work into one document at the end of the week, or taking on a portion of the project that people don’t like.

 Most average workers tend to allocate equal work amongst themselves so that everyone feels balanced.
-That’s great in theory, but if you actually take initiative for more responsibilities, you are ultimately the one that will stand out while other average colleagues are happy to do less work than you.
+That’s great in theory, but if you take initiative for more responsibilities, you are ultimately the one that will stand out while other average colleagues are happy to do less work than you.
 It’s a win-win situation.

-Once you promises to take on responsibilities, you need to live up to it.
+Once you promise to take on responsibilities, you need to live up to it.
 Set realistic goals and targets that you can reach.
 It is much more important to show that you can achieve 20 small but realistic goals, rather than aiming for one massive but unrealistic goal that you do not reach in the end.

-Reaching goals after goals will portray a characteristic of trustworthiness, and reliability.
+Reaching goals after goals will portray a character of trustworthiness, and reliability.
 Build a record of your reliability with the goals you promise and you will very soon stand out as the go-to person for specific business needs.

-Bosses and managers love it when they see you go one step further and do extra research, learning or planning without them having to nag you.
-It is a sign of you taking ownership of your own personal development and your ability to reach a solution independently.
+Bosses and managers love it when they see you go one step further and do extra research, learning, or planning without them having to nag you.
+It is a sign of you taking ownership of your personal development and your ability to reach a solution independently.
 If you can take the stress off your supervisor/manager/boss, then they will see this and appreciate it.

-Go even one step further and always do an excellent job delivering amazing result time after time then you will be noticed very easily.
+Go even one step further and always do an excellent job delivering amazing results time after time then you will be noticed very easily.
 You can easily leverage this achievement as a strong point as to why you should be promoted when the performance review comes.

 People like to achieve certain goals that they value such as clearing your email inbox by the end of the day, being the first one to finish a set amount of workload, or hearing at least 1 compliment a day from your manager.
 These are achievements that can boost your confidence and self-satisfaction, but how much of that translate a ‘value’ for the company?

 You will only start to become visible to the boss when you starting bringing in value for the company.
 Find out what results matter for the company – is it the revenue?
 Is it the client number?
-Is it client retention rate?
+Is it a client retention rate?
 Learn to speak in the phases and wordings that your boss cares about.

-Achieving results that matters for the company is the most effective way for your boss to measure your success and this strategy itself can score you a promotion with a pay rise up to 38%.
+Achieving results that matter for the company is the most effective way for your boss to measure your success and this strategy itself can score you a promotion with a pay rise up to 38%.

-Many times people come up with great ideas that can actually change company for the better.
+Many times people come up with great ideas that can change the company for the better.
 Unfortunately, due to the employer-employee relationship, most don’t speak up.
 People feel scared to input ideas because they don’t want to make themselves look like a fool suggesting something the company doesn’t care about.

 Truth is, A LOT of managers and bosses love to hear what you have to say – provided you say it right.
 Present your ideas in a well structured and friendly way.